WakiMak/trentent.github.io-forked/_posts/2016-07-29-new-microsoft-patch-kb3170455-breaks-printbrm-importing-printers-with-drivers.md

 ---
 We have an application (ARIA MO) that has some special requirements. Â The application requires all printers used by it in the different locations to be manually loaded on the Citrix server with all drivers. Â This totals around 220 or some odd printers installed with around 15 different drivers loaded. Â The printers must have a local port and cannot be mapped via TCPIP or network mapping.

-Our design goals for our Citrix environment are to minimize the various PVS images we use so we use various &#8216;layers&#8217; to allow a single master image to be able to host various unique and difficult configurations. Â For this application we use AppV as our layering technology to put the application on the server, but for the printers we use a script to loadÂ them onto the server. Â What we have is a print server that hosts all the printers needed by this application and we can export the printers into a file using Print Management. Â Then we save that file on a network share somewhere. Â When the Citrix server boots, I can take that file and manipulate its contents to change the queues to &#8216;local&#8217; queues then import that modified file to the Citrix server. Â I configured the script to take two parameters, a print file name and a server name. Â I call the script with a command line like this:
+Our design goals for our Citrix environment are to minimize the various PVS images we use so we use various 'layers' to allow a single master image to be able to host various unique and difficult configurations. Â For this application we use AppV as our layering technology to put the application on the server, but for the printers we use a script to loadÂ them onto the server. Â What we have is a print server that hosts all the printers needed by this application and we can export the printers into a file using Print Management. Â Then we save that file on a network share somewhere. Â When the Citrix server boots, I can take that file and manipulate its contents to change the queues to 'local' queues then import that modified file to the Citrix server. Â I configured the script to take two parameters, a print file name and a server name. Â I call the script with a command line like this:

 <pre class="lang:batch decode:true">::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 ::